kakaroto/Beyond20/docs/known_issues.md

 Some issues are already known and being worked on.

-- On May 7th 2024, D&amp;D Beyond has updated their website (again) which broke parsing for spells, making users unable to roll spells.
-The [issue](https://github.com/kakaroto/Beyond20/issues/1119) is known and being actively worked on.
-You can expect a release with a fix very soon.
+- On May 7th 2024, D&amp;D Beyond has updated their website (again) which broke parsing for spells, making users unable to roll spells, or saving throws/initiative.
+The [issue](https://github.com/kakaroto/Beyond20/issues/1119) is known and has been fixed.
+The v2.9.3 release (currently pending review in addon stores) will contain the fix.

 To check the latest list of known issues or feature suggestions, you can head to the [github issue tracker](https://github.com/kakaroto/Beyond20/issues).